-A close kinship exists between Hardy’s Short Stories, his Novels and his narrative poems – the plot of many of his short stories would readily expand to fill a complete novel; the stories are thus a condensed but more intense version of the novels – and as such give a fascinating précis of Hardy’s outlook upon and understanding of the world - a world in which psychological factors are pre-eminent.
+A close kinship exists between Hardy’s Short Stories, his Novels and his narrative poems – the plot of many of his short stories would readily expand to fill a complete novel; the stories are thus a condensed but more intense version of the novels – and as such give a fascinating précis of Hardy’s outlook upon and understanding of the world - in which psychological factors are pre-eminent.

-This section of the website contains the full text of all Hardy’s four books of Short Stories, with the tales of ‘A Few Crusted Characters’ presented as a single continuous narrative.
+This section of the website contains the full text of all of Hardy’s four books of Short Stories, with the tales of ‘A Few Crusted Characters’ presented as a single continuous narrative.
 An additional fifth folder contains Hardy’s Uncollected and Collaborative Stories.

 Hardy wrote in 1893: